Ioniță Cuza: Origins

 Dumitrașco also cultivated a close relationship with the Costin boyars, and in particular with Hetman Ioniță Costin, orphaned son of the writer and politician Miron Costin.
 Cuza's own three sons, Miron, Toader and Velicico, were involved in cementing such links.
 Miron Cuza (fl.
 1680–1742) may have been named after Ioniță's father.
 Holding office as Logothete, he married Ilinca, daughter of Ioniță Costin, granddaughter of his namesake and niece of Nicolae Costin.
 The Costins had been one of the most powerful players after the Moldavian Magnate Wars, keeping Princes as the "instruments of [their] party".
 Through her mother Ileana, Ilinca also descended from Movilești royalty, whose coat of arms was sometimes attributed to her Cuza descendants.

 In 1701–1702, Cuza Sr and the Hetman tried to mediate a conflict between Prince Ducas and his Spatharios, Mihai Racoviță.
 Instead, they came to be detested by the latter.
 Cuza was sidelined later that year, when Racoviță managed to topple and replace Ducas.
 Over the following decades, Phanariote bureaucrats acting under the supervision of the Ottoman Empire instituted a regime which cut back on the privileges of established boyar families.
 Racoviță participated in its creation, returning to rule as a Phanariote in December 1715.
 However, in 1716, Moldavia was dragged into the Austro–Turkish War.
 Racoviță and his Seimeni "put up no resistance" to the Imperial Army, which then imposed terror on the city of Iași.

 Following this regime change, Miron and Velicico involved themselves in a plot to topple Racoviță, alongside boyar Vasile Ceaurul and the mercenary François "Franță" Ernaut.
 In January 1717, the Seimeni defeated Ernaut, and resumed control of the country.
-Racoviță ordered Cuza Sr's hanging, in what was seen by chronicler Ion Neculce as a blind retaliation for his sons' doings.
+Racoviță ordered Cuza Sr's hanging on the scrânciob ("cradle") prepared outside the princely court, in what was seen by chronicler Ion Neculce as a blind retaliation for his sons' doings.
 His body was dropped in a mass grave by the side of Cetățuia Monastery.
 The three younger Cuzas escaped vengeance, but were kept out of political affairs; Toader's sons declined socially, losing their boyar status.